GunnerBel/Sparse_Matrix/README.md

 - Invalid format: Raises `ValueError` if the input file does not conform to the expected format
 - Dimension mismatches: Raises `ValueError` if the matrices cannot be added, subtracted, or multiplied due to incompatible dimensions

-## Sample Input and Output

-Sample input and output files can be found in the `/sample_inputs/` and `/sample_outputs/` directories.
-These demonstrate the structure and format expected by the program.

 ## Contributing